Topological entropy for partial actions of the group $\mathbb Z$: The entropy

-The reader can verify that the following holds: if there exists $N\in\mathbb N$ so that for all $n\in\mathbb Z$ with $|n|\geq N$ we have that $X_n=\emptyset$, then the entropy of the homeomorphism is zero.
-In particular, this is the case when $A \cap f(A) = \emptyset$, a situation where there is no dynamics in the usual sense.
+\begin{remark} The reader can verify that if there exists $N\in\mathbb N$ such that $X_n=\emptyset$, for all $n\in\mathbb Z$ with $|n|\geq N$, then the entropy of the homeomorphism is zero.
+In particular, this is the case when $A \cap f(A) = \emptyset$, a situation where there is no dynamics in the usual sense. \end{remark}

+An interesting example of the above definition is the case of minimal homeomorphisms of the Cantor set.
+In this context, using Bratteli-Vershik models, Boyle and Handelman answered (in the negative) the question of whether entropy is an invariant for strong orbit equivalence (see \cite{BH}) and computed entropy for examples, including the dyadic adding machine.
+The restrictions of minimal homeomorphisms of the Cantor set to clopen sets forms, therefore, a class of examples where partial topological entropy can be applied.
+Due to the notation required and in light of the space required, we leave it to the interested reader to further develop the topic.